dusty-nv/jetson-inference/docs/building-repo-2.md

 Make sure you are still in the `jetson-inference/build` directory, created above in step #3.

-Then run `make` followed by `sudo make install` to build the libraries and code samples:
+Then run `make` followed by `sudo make install` to build the libraries, Python extension bindings, and code samples:

 ``` bash
 $ cd jetson-inference/build			# omit if pwd is already /build from above
 $ make
 $ sudo make install
 ```

-This will build the libraries (`libjetson-inference` and `libjetson-utils`) and Python bindings, along with several example applications that we'll use throughout the tutorial.

 Depending on architecture, the project will be built to either `aarch64` or `armhf`, with the following directory structure: